PGSSoft/AutoMate/Documentation/Sections/XCUIElement.md

 scroll.swipe(from: CGVector(dx: 0, dy: 0), to: CGVector(dx: 1, dy: 1))
 ```

-`swipe(to:avoidKeyboard:from:)` variation scrolls the screen until given element becomes visible.
+`swipe(to:avoid:from:)` variation scrolls the screen until given element becomes visible.
 Note that `XCTest` automatically does the scrolling during `tap()`, but the method is still useful in some situations,
 for example to reveal element from behind keyboard.